 In his January 1941 State of the Union Address, with war clouds growing in Europe and the nation still recovering from the Great Depression, President Franklin Roosevelt enumerated “Four Freedoms” cherished by those living in this country.
 After the US entered World War II later that year, Stockbridge artist Norman Rockwell began a series of paintings that are among his best known, depicting Roosevelt’s Four Freedoms: freedom of speech, freedom of religion, freedom from fear, and freedom from want.

-In my work as director of biopsychosocial advocacy and current medical director/CEO, I find it useful to borrow from Roosevelt and Rockwell in thinking about “Four Freedoms” we owe to those struggling with mental disorders.
+In my work as the former director of biopsychosocial advocacy and current medical director/CEO, I find it useful to borrow from Roosevelt and Rockwell in thinking about “Four Freedoms” we owe to those struggling with mental disorders.
 These include:

 - Freedom from stigma